wgy6055/FunctionDiagraph/README.md

 # FunctionDiagraph
-A Function Plot based on Java GUI
+This is a Function Plot based on Java GUI.
 You can run the method main in FunctionDiagraph.java to start this program.